What does courier insurance cover?

 All the more reason, then, to speak to our experts first.

-Every courier business is different, which is why we recommend getting in touch with our experts and letting them tailor a policy package to your business.
+Every courier business is different, which is why we recommend getting in touch with our experts and letting them tailor a policy quote and package to your business.

 Working with carefully selected major insurers, we compare courier insurance policies to find the right policy for you.
 This includes making sure you are fully covered and not paying more than you need to.